-Film Actor, Rafael Jordan, joins Josh Miller on-air in New York City on Episode 115 of Uncreative Radio.
+Film Actor, Rafael Jordan, joins Josh Miller on-air in New York City in Episode 9 of Uncreative Radio.

-On EP.
-115, Rafael Jordan and Josh Miller dissect the mental state of the good ‘ole USA following the wake of two mass shootings in El Paso, Texas and Dayton, Ohio on the weekend of August 6th, 2019.
+In Episode 9, Rafael Jordan and Josh Miller dissect the mental state of the good ‘ole USA following the wake of two mass shootings in El Paso, Texas, and Dayton, Ohio on the weekend of August 6th, 2019.

 This most recent stent of mass shootings (isn’t it disturbing that we have become so desensitized to mass murder that we use phrases like ‘the most recent mass shooting’ as if this is standard) 31 people were killed.
 They were targeted and killed based on their ethnicity.
 So, let’s call it what it is: domestic terrorism.